Checkmarx/JS-SCP/src/error-handling-logging/error-handling.md

 fails, there's no way to ensure it failed in a controlled way, since we have no way of knowing if anything went wrong.

-So be careful to always catch exceptions in synchronous operations.
+So be careful and always catch exceptions in synchronous operations.

 The correct way to write the previous code in order to catch exceptions is: